-Award-winning, bestselling author Beth Wiseman is best known for her Amish novels, but her most recent novels, Need You Now and The House that Love Built, are contemporaries set in small Texas towns.
+Award-winning, bestselling author Beth Wiseman is best known for her Amish novels, but she has also written several successful contemporary novels, set primarily in her beloved Texas, inlcuding Need You Now and The House that Love Built.
 Both have received glowing reviews.
-Beth's highly-anticipated novel The Promise is inspired by a true story.
+Beth's The Promise is inspired by a true story.
 Website: www.bethwiseman.com Twitter: @bethwiseman Facebook: Fans-of-Beth-Wiseman

 |Release Date||Apr 2, 2013|